-Chipotle Sauce is super easy to make that is great on salads, as a dipping sauce and even as a marinade.
+Chipotle Sauce is super easy to make and is great on salads, as a dipping sauce and even as a marinade.
 Spicy, creamy and refreshing, ready in just 5 minutes.

 The Best Chipotle Sauce Recipe